-According to the 'Singapore Free Press' (10 Dec.
-1930), Kurimarau was launched on October 11 - named after an island off the coast of Guadalcanal - and registered at Tulagi, then capital of the British Solomon Islands.
-By early December, she was en route to Tulagi via Manila.
-She was reported by the 'Singapore Free Press' (10 Dec.
-1930) as intended for service between Sydney and the Solomon Islands but only turned up in Sydney for annual docking.
+Kurimarau was launched on 11 October 1930 - named after an island off the coast of Guadalcanal - and registered at Tulagi, then capital of the British Solomon Islands.
+She sailed from Hong Kong on 23 November en route to Tulagi via Manila.
+She was said to have been built for service between Sydney and the Solomon Islands, though her visits to Sydney through the 1930s would be only occasional as required for docking and maintenance.
 Lever's purpose was probably more for local interisland service and connection with Fiji, taking out supplies, bringing back copra and empty fuel drums and bottles, carrying staff and recruiting labour as required.
 On her first voyage to Sydney on 30 October 1932 under Capt.
 J.W.
 Reardon for docking and overhaul, she arrived with a cargo of 230 tons of copra (PIM III/4, 23 Nov.
 1932) - she returned again in November 1934 (23/10 ex Tulagi) and also in 1938.
 A drawing of her prewar appearance that appeared in 'The Log' (Feb.
 1991, p.
 147) showed her all white except for a ?yellow funnel.